The name comes from a silly portmanteau between kube and m1k (my nickname)

 This repository contains the Terraform code for deploying and managing a homelab k8s infrastructure.

-The kub1k project aims to provide a scalable and reliable Kubernetes cluster using the K3s lightweight Kubernetes distribution.
-The infrastructure is provisioned using Terraform and includes the following components:
+The kub1k project aims to provide a scalable and easily maintainable Kubernetes cluster using K3s.
+The base infrastructure is provisioned using Terraform; once the cluster and CNI are operational, ArgoCD handles the application deployment and management.

 Before deploying the infrastructure, make sure you have the following prerequisites: